Early Tufting Apparatus On Shaw Industries’ Corporate Campus Designated A Historic Mechanical Engineering Landmark

-DALTON, Ga. — August 14, 2018 — Shaw Industries Group, Inc., (Shaw) recently hosted The American Society of Mechanical Engineers (ASME) to celebrate the designation of a mechanical engineering and flooring industry landmark on the leading flooring solutions provider’s corporate campus.
+DALTON, Ga. — August 14, 2018 — Shaw Industries Group Inc., recently hosted The American Society of Mechanical Engineers (ASME) to celebrate the designation of a mechanical engineering and flooring industry landmark on the leading flooring solutions provider’s corporate campus.

 The original Moench tufting apparatus, located in a gallery of significant industry artifacts at Shaw’s Dalton, Ga., headquarters, was designated as a historic mechanical engineering landmark due to the mechanization and speed it brought to the early fabric tufting process; it is credited with spurring the growth of carpet manufacturing in Georgia.
 The device joins 265 others across the world that ASME recognizes as having social, economic and technological significance.